 At the end of the 16th or at the beginning of the 17th century, the castle burnt down again.
 After this disaster, no residential buildings were rebuilt, and the function of the castle was limited to the role of a watchtower.
-It is known that on the castle were recommended two-man guards, which were to grow five times in days of danger.
+It is known that on the castle were two-man guards, which were to grow five times in days of danger.
 The deteriorated stronghold was also prepared for defense during the Swedish invasion in 1655, gathering timber beams and boulders.
 Later documents fall silent about the castle.
 It probably played the role of the fortified seat of the bishop’s starosts and border stronghold until the middle of the 18th century, when it was abandoned and fell into disrepair.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Muszyna – Plaveč: Odkrywamy zapomnianą historię i kulturę polsko-słowackiego pogranicza, red.
 A.Ginter, J.Ginter, Muszyna 2019.